2N5339 Temperature-Power Derating Curve

 Temperature coefficient.
 The ratio of the change in a parameter to the change in temperature.

 Thermal resistance.
 Thermal resistance is the temperature rise, per unit power dissipation, of a junction above the temperature of a stated external reference point under conditions of thermal equilibrium.
+Thermal Impedance of a Transistor is also provided for Junction-to-Case and Junction-to-Ambient.

 Storage temperature.
 [Tstg] is a temperature at which the device may be stored without any power being applied.

-Metal Transistor Can with pin location and Identifications
+metal Transistor Can with pin location and Identifications

-TO-39 Metal Can
+TO-39 metal Can

 1-Emitter, 2-Base, 3-Collector